stefanfoulis/django-notifyme/docs/index.rst

 Welcome to django-notifyme's documentation!
 ===========================================

+.. warning:: This is ALPHA code.
+API's may change at any time.

 A framework for django projects and re-usable apps that aims to provide a clean and flexible notification solution.
 Developers can emit user-centric notifications to their users without knowing the details of how the notification will be delivered by the delivery backends.